paritytech/chainlink-hackathon-2022/README.md

 1. Parachains and Pallets Track

+    - Grand Prize - the best project in this track: Winner - $10.000 USD
     - Best smart contract deployed to a Polkadot Parachain: Winner - $5.000 USD
     - Best pallet to integrate with a Polkadot parachain: Winner - $5.000 USD